thomcc/asmcc/README.md

 - `--m32`: Generate 32 bit code (pass `-m32` to the compiler).
 - `--m64`: Generate 64 bit code (pass `-m64` to the compiler).
 - `-X list,of,flags`, `--Xcc=list,of,flags`: Escape hatch which allows you to pass whatever options you want to the compiler.
 These are passed at the end, so they'll override earlier ones if you want.
-- `-e` `--[no-]exceptions`: Turn on exceptions.
+- `-e` `--[no-]exceptions`: Turn on c++ and objective-c exceptions.
 These are off by default, because they bloat the generated and causes it to be more difficult to read.
-- `-r` `--[no-]rtti`: Turn on rtti.
+- `-r` `--[no-]rtti`: Turn on c++ runtime type information.
 This is off by default for the same reason as exceptions.
 - `-E`, `--edit-result`: Open asmcc's output in a text editor.
-The output, in this case, is your input file followed by the generated code in comments.
+See also `-C`.
 - `-o FILE`, `--out FILE`: Write asmcc's output to `FILE`.
 If this is used with `-E`, it will open `FILE` in the text editor.
+See also `-C`.
+- `-C`, `--combined-output`: Output both the source fed to the compiler and the generated assembly (as well as the flags passed to the compiler, as always).
+Useful if you intend to show your output to other people.
+(Places the generated code in the comments of a copy of the input file)
 - `-D L,I,S,T`, `--define L,I,S,T`: passes `-DL -DI -DS -DT` to the compiler.
 - `-U L,I,S,T`, `--undef L,I,S,T`: passes `-UL -UI -US -UT` to the compiler.
 These override symbols defined with `-D`, as they are passed to the compiler after.
 - `-W w0,w1,w2`, `--warn=list,of,warnings`: Passes warnings to the compiler.
 By default `-Wall` and `-Wextra` are passed in.
 (NB: This will normalize the names of what you pass in: `--warn=all,extra`, `--warn=Wall,Wextra`, and `--warn=-Wall,-Wextra` will all mean the same thing).